MODULE 2 - Section 4

 10 Minutes to complete section and related assignments

-In this section, you will learn how to:
+In this section, you will learn:

-• The importance of training an STT
+The importance of pre-community training for a short-term team

 Introduction